firepear/petrel/README.md

 `s.Register("matches", startsWith)`

 And now `s` knows how to respond to clients that send `matches` requests.
+Two things of note:

-As you can see, `Handler`s do not need to be exported (so long as they are in the package where the `server` is instantiated), and the request which causes a `Handler` to be called has no relation to its actual name.
+- `Handler` funcs do not need to be exported so long as they are in the package where the `server` is instantiated
+- The registered label for a request (`matches` in this example) has no relation to the function name

-A `Handler` has the signature

-`func([]byte) (uint16, []byte, error)`
+A `Handler` has the signature `func([]byte) (uint16, []byte, error)`

 The input and return `[]byte` are the request and response payloads, respectively.
-They're very straightforward.
 The other two return values are more nuanced.

-When writing a `Handler`, the `error` value should always be `nil` unless the function has an actual, unrecoverable error.
-Put another way, the `error` is not a signal to the client that the request was not successful; it is a signal to the `server` that the `Handler` function has failed.
+When writing a `Handler`, the `error` value should always be `nil` unless the function experiences an actual and unrecoverable error.
+To put it another way, the `error` is not a signal to the client that the request was non-normal; it is a signal to the `server` that the `Handler` function has failed.

 The `uint16` is the response status, and is covered in more detail in the next section.
-As a brief explanation though, let's look at a couple of hypothetical examples.

-The short version is that if a request went perfectly and is returning the desired data, the status should be set to `200` and the data should be returned as the payload.
-But to indicate a non-normal result (e.g. a search which matched nothing)

 ### Status